VT-CHCI/mixedlightweightdita/drafts/readme.md

 title:  This is the title # We can have a title here...
 author: Unknown
 keywords: Italian
-template: task # this calls a template file for validation and generated subtitles
+template: task # this calls a template file for validation and generated subheadings
 ---

 # Marinara Sauce